 - the rights consumers have regarding their personal information and how to exercise those rights

-- Includes a “do-not-sell my information” link on the business's website and page where consumers can opt-out of the sale of their personal information (if applicable)
+- Include a “do-not-sell-or-share my information” link on the business's website and page where consumers can opt-out of the sale and sharing of their personal information (if applicable)

 - Generally, provide at least two methods for consumers to submit CCPA requests to the business, including an online method (e.g., submission of an online form) and a toll-free number